gjoyce42/Technical_Writing/Research_Log.md

 noticed is there are no words!
 They are just a series of pictures with arrows.
 I'm glad I took good pictures (I think) because that seems to be important.
 I will consider adding arrows but I feel like written instructions should suffice.

+Today (Wednesday) I wrote out all the instructions in a google doc.
+I think it will come out best with words on one side and pictures on the other.
+Almost there.